 - Spoofed in Mogworld: The King of Lolede disguises himself twice to help the cause of La Résistance, but everyone recognizes him anyway.
 Wearing his crown quite visibly under his hood probably did not help matters.

-- A variation occurs in Catch Twenty Two, Major Major Major Major, bored and lonely, puts on a disguise and insinuates himself into the base's basketball game.
+- A variation occurs in Catch-22, Major Major Major Major, bored and lonely, puts on a disguise and insinuates himself into the base's basketball game.
 In true Catch-22 fashion, this backfires spectacularly: once the other players realize that it's their commanding officer in disguise, they play even rougher with him, knowing that they can get away with abusing him by pretending they didn't recognize him afterwards.

 Live Action TV